nobodyme/blog/content/TIL/disk-usage.md

 - /run - 189M
 - /home - 2.2M

-Everything well below the limit,
+We found that everything was well below the limit.
 This was no where near 100%

-Why does df show, the `/` is at 100%,
+Why does df show, the `/` is at 100%?

-Turns out that process still hold memory, if the file it's using/opened has been deleted and you can find this by, `lsof +L1`
+Turns out that processes still hold memory, if the file they're using/opened has been deleted while the process is still running.

-We recently deleted a huge log file > 50G due to a different issue, and fixed it and that still wasn't released by the process.
-That's what we exactly found in the output,
-So all we had to do was restart the process, and we found that utilization came down as we expected.
+To identify such processes, the `lsof +L1` command can be used.
+In this particular case, we had recently deleted a large log file of over 50G, but the process was still holding onto it.
+Once we identified the process and restarted it, the disk utilization returned to expected levels.